About the Program

 Why become a mentor?

-People often say that they become mentors to give something back or make a contribution.
-We all have our own reason for wanting to become a mentor.
+People often say that they become mentors to give something back or contribute.
+We all have our reason for wanting to become a mentor.
 A mentoring relationship enables you to:

 - strengthen the lessons you’ve already learned